 Do not underestimate your competitors

 In 2013, Nokia sold its handset business to Microsoft for $7.2 billion.
-It used to be the dominant mobile phone manufacturer in the world, but by the time the company was acquired by Microsoft, it only had three percent of the global smartphone market.
+At one time, Nokia had been the dominant mobile phone manufacturer in the world, but by the time the company was acquired by Microsoft, it only had three percent of the global smartphone market.
 Nokia underestimated how dominant the iPhone and Android smartphones would become over the coming years.

 To avoid the same fate, never project future success based on current market conditions, as market players, product innovations, and customer expectations can change in an instant.